 General Education English courses engage students in the creation and interpretation of a variety of texts.
 We offer six general education courses for undergraduate students of all majors and a co-requisite writing course (ENGL 101).

 All undergraduate students at ODU must take two composition (C) courses and one literature (L) course.
-All students take ENGL 110C English Composition, after which they should choose the 200-level C course required or recommended by their major.
+All students take ENGL 110C English Composition and then either ENGL 211C: Writing, Rhetoric, and Research or a Special Topics section of ENGL 231C.
 Those students who do not directly place into ENGL 110C are required to also enroll during the same semester in a composition studio course (ENGL 101).

 For more information about specific General Education requirements and the General Education philosophy and objectives, you can also visit the ODU Catalog.
 For more information about major requirements and recommendations, view the Curriculum Sheets.